-Property Narrower bins ( e.g. 120 x 30cM bins) Wider bins ( e.g. 60 x 60cM bins) Bin width Little variability Unequal bin widths for different length chromosomes Correlation in ranks in adjacent bins Highly correlated, particularly for multipoint linkage analysis.
-May violate distributional assumptions for test statistic.
-Low correlation Localisation Reasonable, although adjacent bins may be significant Poor Power to detect linkage High, except where maximum LOD scores occur in different bins Lower, except where wider bins substantially increases the study rank in linked regions Consistency of bin definition across studies Poor, especially based on published information More overlap between bins in adjacent studies, even when poorly defined by weighting the studies by sample size.
-The function sqrt(#genotyped affected individuals) has been used in many studies (see Table 1.2) and increased the power to detect linkage by approximately 7% compared to unweighted analyses in a simulation study based broadly on studies in the schizophrenia GSMA (Levinson et al., 2003).
-The optimal weighting function is unclear, particularly when some studies have used extended pedigrees and others have used ASPs.
+However a study of 500 affected sibling pairs (ASPs) has higher power to detect a true locus than a study of 100 ASPs, and this can be reflected in the meta-analysis by weighting the studies by sample size.
+The function sqrt(#genotyped affected individuals) has been used in many studies (see Table 3) and increased the power to detect linkage by approximately 7% compared to unweighted analyses in a simulation study based broadly on studies in the schizophrenia GSMA.12 The optimal weighting function is unclear, particularly when some studies have used extended pedigrees and other have studies used ASPs.
 The power to detect linkage will depend on the locus effects (mutation frequency, penetrance), and for some loci, extended pedigrees may have higher power to detect linkage while affected sib pairs may be the optimal sampling unit for other genes.
 Defining a single weighting parameter is therefore somewhat unsatisfactory.